- Overview

 The Country Code Deployment workflows support configuration of AP Country Codes.

-- Site based config – works for IAP clusters at the site (supports multiple clusters per site).
+• Site based config – works for 10.x APs and IAP clusters (8.x) at the site (supports multiple clusters per site).
 Select any number of sites, and go.
-The tool pulls the country from the Site in Central and uses that to set the country code – no need to manually select the country code!
-Config is made at the Virtual Controller level
+Central Automation Studio automatically gets the country from the Site in Central and uses that to set the country code – no need to manually select the country code!
+Config is made at the Virtual Controller level (IAP 8.x) and at the AP level (10.x)

-Note: AOS10 APs can currently only be set using the Group based config.
+Note: AOS10 APs can be set using the Group based config, Site based or per AP

 AirMatch